Product Photo Backdrop Tips

 When in doubt, compare a light neutral option and a darker neutral option.

-If you are taking multiple photos for a brand, store, or social page, keep your backdrop choices consistent.
-This makes your photos feel more professional.
+If you are taking multiple product photos for an online store, brand, or social page, keep your backdrop choices consistent.
+This makes your product photography feel more professional.

 Consistency helps your content look polished and trustworthy.